£50 - Qurbani / Cow Share

 WHAT AKHUWAT DOES WITH YOUR ZAKAT

-Next year, the widows and families who received your Zakat as a loan, won’t be reliant on charity anymore.
-The loans they pay back will help new families to break the poverty cycle.
-The Zakat you gave will keep on supporting the needy, over and over again.
+Next year, the widows and families who received your Zakat won’t be reliant on charity anymore.
+And when they pay us back, we’ll recycle their monthly instalments to help different families with new Community Support Fund advances.
+In this way, together, we’re helping to break the poverty cycle.
+The Zakat you give just once will keep on supporting the needy over and over again.

 HOW TO CALCULATE ZAKAT